 William (Bill) Carlezon, PhD, Program Director, Silvio O. Conte Center: SPARED

-Dr. Carlezon is chief of the Basic Neuroscience Division at McLean Hospital and a professor of psychiatry at Harvard Medical School.
+Dr. Carlezon is chief of the Phyllis and Jerome Lyle Rappaport Center of Excellence in Basic Neuroscience Research at McLean Hospital and a professor of psychiatry at Harvard Medical School.
 He also directs the Behavioral Genetics Laboratory at McLean.

 Kerry J. Ressler, MD, PhD, Co-Director Silvio O. Conte Center: SPARED